Ragul-2005/To-Do-List/README.md

 ## 📝 License

 This project is open-sourced under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENCE](LICENCE) file for details.